podcasting icon

 Now that we have some basics in hand, let’s move on to the recording process in Audacity.

-1. Setting your computer to record from an external microphone (if you are using one):
+Getting your computer to record from an external microphone (if you are using one) takes a bit of setup.

-• Plug the USB microphone into your computer and turn it on before opening Audacity.
+1. Plug your USB microphone into your computer and turn it on before opening Audacity.
 Audacity may not recognize the microphone unless you do this.
 If Audacity is already open, save your project, quit Audacity, turn on the microphone, and then re-open your project.

 Mac Settings to record from an external microphone: